ILIAS-eLearning/ILIAS/src/Validation/README.md

 # Validations

-This service abstract validations of values and provides some basic validations that could be reused throughout the system.
+This service abstracts validations of values and provides some basic validations that could be reused throughout the system.

 A validation checks some supplied value for compliance with some restriction.